The Account Settings page allows admins to manage their Checkr account and individual users to manage their account

 - Candidate invitation expired: Receive an email when an invitation has expired because the Candidate did not complete the process within 7 days (or the customer-specified period).

 Use the Users tab to view, edit, manage, or delete existing users, or to invite new users to your Checkr account.

-Note: Best practices suggest that you maintain at least two admin accounts for your organization.
-If there is only one admin account, and if that person leaves your company unexpectedly, no one will be able to access the Checkr Dashboard and manage your account.
+Note: Best practices suggest that you maintain at least 2 admin accounts for your organization.
+If there is only 1 admin account, and if that person leaves your company unexpectedly, no one will be able to access the Checkr Dashboard and manage your account.

 If there is no admin on the account, contact Checkr Customer Success to create an admin user account.

 To add a user, enter their email address in the Enter email field and click Add User.
 Checkr will send an invitation to the user to confirm the new account creation and set up a password.

 After the invitation is confirmed, add a user Role and Geo.

 Note: Checkr cannot add users to your account.
-Please be certain to create more than one Admin user for the account to protect against unexpected changes within your company.
+Please be certain to create more than 1 Admin user for the account to protect against unexpected changes within your company.

 Click Edit in the Roles column to assign roles to your users, and grant them permissions within the Checkr Dashboard.

 Individual users may have multiple Roles (such as adjudicator AND requester).